 Inventory Deposit: An inventory deposit against damages or breakages will be collected on arrival or an imprint of your credit card may be required.
 This will usually be €250 per unit, and is refundable on your departure, or later, directly by the local agent if, for example, you are obliged to depart early.

 It is in your best interests to leave the accommodation as it was found, as deductions for breakages, damage or leaving the accommodation unclean can be made by the local agents.
-As deposits are sometimes held by the accommodation owner/management and not Zenith Holidays, we cannot become directly involved in situations or disputes that may occur.
+Where the end of stay clean has been paid for, this will still require the kitchen to be left clean and the dishes washed and bins emptied.
+As deposits are sometimes held by the accommodation owner/management and not Zenith Holidays, we cannot always become directly involved in situations or disputes that may occur.
 A small refundable key/damage deposit may be required in catered chalets.

 Meals: are as described on the individual pages.

 Accommodation: Our accommodation ranges from larger properties to smaller traditional family hotels.
 Due to this wide range it is difficult to grade them on a like for like basis and, in addition to the facilities available, location and general standard, we have based our grades on our senior executives' opinions - we welcome any feedback on our ratings.

 Supplements payable for facilities in hotel room are abbreviated on each price panel.